In our world of noise and distractions, it can be really hard to know how to get clarity on what you want in life.

 I just want to assure you that those feelings are absolutely, completely and utterly normal and in fact, they’re actually a pretty good thing.
 I will explain why that is.

-Step 1: Understand that life is a journey and there is no destination not this journey.
+Step 1: Understand that life is a journey

 The whole point of life is to journey through it and to grow.